 Q. How does Making Music Matters work?

 A. Small group, instrumental music lessons are taught in the school during the school day.
 Instruments offered are clarinet, flute, trumpet, and violin.
 3rd graders play all four instruments throughout the school year.
 4th and 5th graders choose one instrument to play.
 Returning 5th graders will play the same instrument they played in 4th grade, as they are in a lesson with others who have already played that instrument.
-6th graders in our pilot program will play trumpet or clarinet in an ensemble experience.
+6th graders in our pilot program play trumpet or clarinet in an ensemble experience.
 Lessons are free.
-Making Music Matters handles logistics of instrument rental and maintenance, and families pay with they can to rent them through Making Music Matters.
+Making Music Matters handles logistics of instrument rental and maintenance, and families pay what they can to rent them through Making Music Matters.

 Q. Who is eligible to participate in Making Music Matters?